Security Stuff

 • create a valid Kerberos TGT for any user in the domain and

-• manipulate that user’s PAC to gain additional privileges.
+• manipulate that user’s to gain additional privileges.

 Tools